-1. Does he/she have a physical or mental impairment which substantially limits one or more major life activities?

-Yes No

-2. Would this individual benefit from the availability of specific design features such as those particularly described above designed to provide accessibility to person with physical handicaps?

-\\\\\Yes \\\\\No

-3. Would you be willing to testify to the information you have provided in this form?

-\\\\\ Yes \\\\\ No

-Name of person providing verification Signature

-Agency/Business Name

-Agency/Business Phone Number

-YOU DO NOT HAVE TO SIGN THIS FORM IF EITHER THE REQUESTING ORGANIZATION OR THE ORGANIZATION SUPPLYING THE INFORMATION IS LEFT BLANK.

-RELEASE: I hereby authorize the release of the requested information.
-Information obtained under this consent is limited to information that is no older than 12 months.
-There are circumstances, which would require the owner to verify information that is up to 5 years old, which would be authorized by me on a separate consent attached to a copy of this consent.
+1. Does he/she have a physical or mental major life activities? impairment which substantially limits one or more Yes No 2.
+Would this individual benefit from the those particularly described above desi physical handicaps? availability of specific design features such as gned to provide accessibility to person with Yes No 3.
+Would you be willing to testify to the i nformation you have provided in this form?
+YesNo Name of person providing verification Signatu nre Agenc y/Business Name Date Agency/Business Phone Number ORGA LEFT NIZATION OR THE ORGANIZAT BLANK.
+RM IF EITHER THE REQUESTING ION SUPPLYING THE INFORMATION IS under (his consent is limited to information the stances, which would require the owner the requested information.
+Information obtained at is no older than 12 months.
+There are to verify information that is up to 5 years old, e consent attached to a copy of this consent.
+Signat ure Date